SEEKnight/practice-operating-github/README.md

 # practice-operating-github
-The context of files is copied essay, etc.
+The context of files is copied essay.